department-of-veterans-affairs/va.gov-team/platform/engineering/design-docs/2020-05-26-content-validation.md

 ##### Content Writers

 Content writers want to quickly draft, publish, and deploy content.
-However, `vets-website` is only deployed to production once per day, and `vets-website` deploys to staging take 20+ minutes.
+However, `vets-website` is only deployed to production once per day.
 To allow content writers to move faster, there is a partial deploy, which only includes static page changes (`vagov-content` and Drupal).

-Unfortunately, the partial deploys have no content validation.
-That means that content writers don't have a proactive way to learn if their content includes broken links or accessibility errors.
+Unfortunately, the content-only deploys have no accessibility checking.
+That means that content writers don't have a proactive way to learn if their content includes accessibility errors.
+Adding accessibility checking to the CMS is on the roadmap, but it doesn't currently exist.

 ##### Users

-Content-only deploys create an opportunity for end users to encounter broken links and/or accessibility errors.
-This happens because content can bypass any content validation checks if it's deployed via the content-only deployment.
+To enable a faster publishing workflow, all tests (except link checking) are intentionally skipped during content-only deploys.
+That creates an opportunity for end users to encounter accessibility errors.

 ##### FE Tools team